Universal communication part I: modulo additive channels

-The first two extensions (1),(2) are trivial, and are not pursued here in order to simplify the presentation.
-Misra and Weissman had presented \cite{MisraPorosityISIT12} a class of finite state machine encoders and decoders with feedback (termed FS class) that includes all the enhancements above, and had shown that for the modulo-additive channel, the maximum rate achieved by the reference class is at most $R = (1-\rho(\vr z)) \log |\mathcal{X}|$, so the current result on universality would hold also with respect to this enhanced class.
+The first two extensions (a),(b) are trivial, and were not pursued here in order to simplify the presentation.
+Misra and Weissman presented \cite{MisraPorosityISIT12} a class of finite state machine encoders and decoders with feedback, termed the \emph{FS class}, that includes all the enhancements above, and had shown that for the modulo-additive channel, the maximum rate achieved by the reference class is at most $R = (1-\rho(\vr z)) \log |\mathcal{X}|$, so the current result on universality would hold also with respect to this enhanced class.
 Furthermore, they show that, unlike the IFB class (\S\ref{sec:IFB_capacity_discussion}), the FS class achieves the rate $R$ when the complexity is allowed to grow.
-Notwithstanding these results, the IFB class is still of interest due to its simplicity, which allows simple analysis and consideration of more complex channel models \selector{\cite{YL_UnivCommMemory}}{(\S\ref{chap:univ_vectormem})}.
+Notwithstanding these results, the IFB class is still of interest due to its simplicity, which allows simple analysis and consideration of more complex channel models \selector{\cite{YL_UnivCommMemory}}{(as in Chapter~\ref{chap:univ_vectormem})}.

 Below, these extensions are briefly discussed.
-Although these extensions have already been made by Misra and Wiessman in the context of the modulo-additive channel, it is interesting to consider them also in the context of more general channel models.
+Although Misra and Weissman already extended the results in the context of the modulo-additive channel, it is interesting to consider these extensions for more general channel models.

 \textbf{Common randomness}: Allowing the reference system the use of common randomness does not change the results, as long as the common randomness is independent of the noise sequence and/or the block number.
 This is because the IFB capacity would still be upper bounded by the collapsed channel capacity.
-This holds also for channels with fading memory \selector{\cite{YL_UnivCommMemory}}{(\S\ref{chap:univ_vectormem})}, where the collapsed channel capacity is used as a bound for the IFB rate.
+This holds also for channels with fading memory \selector{\cite{YL_UnivCommMemory}}{(Chapter~\ref{chap:univ_vectormem})}, where the collapsed channel capacity is used as a bound for the IFB rate.